containerum/containerum-docs/content/web-panel/InternalService.md

 Select a Deployment, then click on the `INTERNAL SERVICE` switch and fill in the fields:
 <ul>
     <li>
-        Name (example: my-1-internal-service)
+        Name (a-z, 0-9, -).
+Example: `my-1-internal-service`
     </li>
     <li>
-      Port - for an internal service it is a port, that allows current deployment to communicate with another deployment within the cluster (example: 8080)
+      Port - for an internal service it is a port, that allows current deployment to communicate with another deployment within the cluster (0-9).
+       Example: `8080`
     </li>
     <li>
       Target port - Internal port.
 The port of the target deployment that has to be connected with the current deployment.
-      In Dockerfile this is a port from EXPOSE instruction (example: 80)
+      In Dockerfile this is a port from EXPOSE instruction (0-9).
+Example: `80`
     </li>
     <li>
-        Port protocol (example: TCP)
+        Port protocol.
+Example: `TCP`
     </li>
 </ul>